aex-141

 Decreases the template limit/cap defined in the contract.
 An increase of the limit is forbidden.

-Emits the TemplateLimitDecrease
+Emits the TemplateLimitDecrease event.

 Throws if:

-is lower than the currenttotal_supply
+new_limitequals to or is lower than 0new_limitequals the currenttoken_limitnew_limitis lower than the currenttotal_supply

-stateful entrypoint decrease_template_limit(new_limit: int) : unit
+stateful entrypoint decrease_template_limit(new_limit: int) : unitnew_limit

 int